Võ Nguyên Hoàng

-Võ Nguyên Hoàng (born 7 February 2002) is a Vietnamese professional footballer who plays as a striker for V.League 1 club Thanh Hóa.
+Võ Nguyên Hoàng (born 7 February 2002) is a Vietnamese professional footballer who plays as a striker for V.League 1 club SHB Đà Nẵng.

 Club career

 Before entering the second leg of 2020 V.League 1, Hoàng joined Saigon FC on loan from the PVF Football Academy.
 On 14 October, he scored his first V.League 1 goal, in a 3–1 loss against Becamex Binh Duong.

 On 30 June 2023, Hoàng signed for Dong A Thanh Hoa on loan until the end of the season.
 In October 2023, he joined Dong A Thanh Hoa on a permanent transfer, signing a 5-year contract.

 International career

 Hoàng took part in the 2022 AFF U-23 Championship with Vietnam U23.
 He made one appearance in the final against Thailand, which ended in a 1–0 victory for Vietnam.